odinuv/web/en/apv/walkthrough/javascript/index.md

 Other useful functions to retrieve HTML elements:

-- `document.getElementsByTagName("table")` -- returns collection
+- `document.getElementsByTagName("table")` -- returns collection of elements by given tag name
-- `document.getElementsByClassName("some-class")` -- returns collection
+- `document.getElementsByClassName("some-class")` -- returns collection of elements by given class attribute
-- `document.querySelector(".some-css-selector")` -- returns first matched element
+- `document.querySelector(".some-css-selector")` -- returns first element matched by given [CSS selector](/en/apv/articles/html/css/#selectors)
-- `document.querySelectorAll("#some-css-selector")` -- returns collection
+- `document.querySelectorAll(".some-css-selector")` -- returns collection of elements matched by given [CSS selector](/en/apv/articles/html/css/#selectors)

 To access standard HTML attributes of retrieved elements just type `element.attr` (e.g. `console.log(link.href)` for `<a>` element).
 An exception is `class` attribute which is accessed using `element.className`.
-To change styles use `element.style` object with camel case style name (e.g. CSS `background-color` can be accessed with `element.style.backgroundColor`).
+To change CSS styles use `element.style` object followed by *camelCase* style name (e.g. CSS property `background-color` can be accessed with `element.style.backgroundColor`).
 Another special attribute is `innerHTML` which can be used to change content of an element.
 You might remember about [user defined attributes](/en/apv/articles/html/#data-attributes) which are found under `element.dataset.*` field.

 {% highlight html %}
 {% include /en/apv/walkthrough/javascript/html-attributes-styles.html %}